sh4rkman/SquadCalc/README.md

 ### MSMC includes :
 - Elevation and bearing calculation, using heightmaps
 - Full keyboard usability: autofocus to mortar & tab to switch between mortar and target
-- Visual indication if the target is too far from mortar
+- Visual indications if the target is too close/far from mortar
 - Keypad formating: aka only accepting letters if there isn't already one, numbers and refusing special chars